-In addition to the two-door saloon, four-door saloon and two-door estate offered in the previous model line-up, the second-generation Corolla saw a coupe added for a total of four body types.
+In addition to the two-door saloon, four-door saloon and two-door estate offered in the previous model line-up, the second-generation Corolla saw a coupe added, creating a total of four body types.
 Indeed, a major characteristic of the second-generation Corolla was in the expansion of sporty models.

-On its initial release, three engine variations were available in the second-generation Corolla, all carried over from the previous generation: the base 1.2-litre single carburettor 3K engine; and its two derivatives, the twin-carburettor 3K-B and high-compression 3K-D. Shortly afterwards, a range of newly developed 1.4-litre T-series engines were added to strengthen the line-up and improve Corolla’s dynamic performance in the approaching high speed era.
+On its initial release, three engine variations were available in the second-generation Corolla, all carried over from the previous generation.
+These were the base 1.2-litre single carburettor 3K engine, and its two derivatives, the twin-carburettor 3K-B and high-compression 3K-D. Shortly afterwards, a range of newly developed 1.4-litre T-series engines were added to strengthen the line-up and improve Corolla’s dynamic performance in the approaching high speed era.

-While the new ‘T’ engine shared similar fundamental structures with the ‘K’ engine, crossflow-type intake and exhaust ports, and double rocker shafts were adopted to improve intake and exhaust efficiency.
+While the new T-series engine shared similar fundamental structures with the K engine, crossflow-type intake and exhaust ports and double rocker shafts were adopted to improve intake and exhaust efficiency.
 In addition, advanced technologies such as hemispherical combustion chambers were used to increase combustion efficiency.

 New mechanical features were evident elsewhere within the new Corolla’s drivetrain.
-While four-speed transmission was now a class necessity, Toyota opted to equip the sporty models with a five-speed transmission (effectively a four-speed plus an overdrive gear ratio) to increase vehicle refinement at speed.
+While four-speed transmission was now a class necessity, Toyota opted to equip the sporty models with five speeds (effectively a four-speed transmission plus an overdrive gear ratio) to increase refinement at speed.
 For the front suspension, a new torsion bar stabiliser was incorporated into the MacPherson struts, while at the rear the length of the leaf springs were expanded to improve handling stability and ride comfort.

 More models within the second-generation range were equipped with disc brakes.
 These were fitted with proportioning valves to prevent the rear wheels from locking during emergency braking.
 In addition, high-grade models adopted tandem master cylinders as standard equipment to enhance stopping power in view of the higher speeds now possible from the increased power outputs.